Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 ![Oops](/images/OSCP/Mistake.jpg)

 The build up, lab time, trials and tribulations are almost like a 'right of passage' to obtain the OSCP certification.
-My decision based  to take the exam was based on improving my abilities as a tester and I can say that this is a professional education experience unlike anything most will have ever undertaken.
+My decision to take the exam was based on improving my abilities as a tester and I can say that this is a professional education experience unlike anything most will have ever undertaken.

 Okay, so a quick heads up as to what you get when you sign up (this has been covered many times before, so I'll not reinvent the wheel):